dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Create Database and Server](images/10050-CreateDatabaseAndServer.png)

-1. It'll take a few minutes to provision your new Azure SQL Server and Database, but when they deployment is done, the blade for the Database will open.
+1. It'll take a few minutes to provision your new Azure SQL Server and Database, but when the deployment is done, the blade for the Database will open.
 When it does, click on the link to the server at the top of the blade:

     ![Click Server Link](images/10060-ClickOnServerLink.png)